bendudson/py4cl/index.md

 Please report the issues on [github](https://github.com/bendudson/cl-digikar-utilities/issues).

-(Shorter) documentation for almost all of these functions is available as docstrings as well.
+Documentation for almost all of these functions is available as docstrings as well.

-# Limitations of this Documentation

-- `pyerror` and [some more useful functions and macros](#some-more-useful-functions-and-macros) has not been documented here yet.
-- No mention about using multiple python processes.
-- How useful / redundant is `pysetf`, `chain`? ([Some more functions](#some-more-functions-undocumented))
-- How does one use `remote-objects` or `remote-objects*`?

 # Highlights and Limitations of `py4cl`

 - Use python functions and modules from lisp.
 See [Defining python functions and modules](#defining-python-functions-and-modules).
+An effort is made to obtain the signatures of the python functions using `inspect.signature`.
 - [`pycmd`](#pycmd): Choose which python binary to use.
+Works with miniconda.
-- About 7500 `(pycall "int" "5")` instructions per second @ 1GHz intel 8750H.
+- About 6000 `(pycall "int" "5")` instructions per second @ 1GHz intel 8750H.
-But this shouldn't be a bottleneck if you're planning to run "long" processes in python.
-(For example, deep learning :).)
+this shouldn't be a bottleneck if you're planning to run "long" processes in python.
+(For example, deep learning :). )
+- Large arrays (100M in 2 sec!) can be transferred using numpy-file-format (see [initialize](#initialize); large strings cannot be; though, there is the remote-objects/* (undocumented here).
+- See [TODO].
 - Multiple python processes (not documented here) - parallel execution?
-- stderr is not returned; though errors are returned
+- Stderr is not returned; though errors are returned
-- portability status (across CL implementations, linux distributions as well as operating systems) of this fork is not known.
-(It is known to work on 18.04 Ubuntu 64-bit SBCL.)
-- lack of integration with CL's methods and CLOS
-- pyslot-list and pymethod-list are unoptimized for use; currently, intended for use on REPL that en-masse
-- large arrays (100M in 2 sec!) can be transferred using numpy-file-format (see [initialize](#initialize); large strings cannot be
-- See [TODO].

----
+- Tested on SBCL and CCL.

 # Installation